dnarayanan/pygadgetreader/readme.txt

 	      Optional
 	      --------
+	      numfiles: DEPRECIATED!
+No longer needed, but still here for backwards compatability with previous scripts:
-	      numfiles: Number of files the snapshot is broken up into.
+	      Number of files the snapshot is broken up into.
 Assumed to be 1 if it is not included.

 Example: